Speaker 11.04.25

 Contacts

-Ranked by Chambers USA, Chambers Global and Chambers Greater China, Pillsbury’s International Trade practice is known for its sophisticated work on export controls and sanctions, Committee on Foreign Investment in the United States (CFIUS) reviews, international trade agreements, and Foreign Corrupt Practices Act (FCPA) and customs compliance.
+Ranked by Chambers Global, Chambers Greater China Region, Chambers Asia-Pacific, Chambers USA, The Legal 500 USA, and The Legal 500 U.K., Pillsbury’s International Trade practice is known for its sophisticated work on export controls and sanctions, Committee on Foreign Investment in the United States (CFIUS) reviews, international trade agreements, and FCPA and customs compliance.

 Combining in-depth knowledge of trade measures with a nuanced understanding of the related political, policy and diplomatic context, Pillsbury provides clients with the full range of legal services related to regulation of international trade and investment.